lesterbx/capacitor-bluetooth-paired-devices/README.md

-# Capacitor Bluetooth Paired Plugin
+# Capacitor Bluetooth Paired Devices Plugin

 A client implementation for fetching the paired bluetooth devices